Buying Fish – Tips on Purchasing Fresh & Frozen Fish

 While smell is the best indicator of freshness, there are other ways to determine if fish is fit for consumption.

-• Flesh should be firm to the touch, not soft or mushy.
+• The flesh should be firm to the touch, not soft or mushy.

 • Any exposed flesh should have a translucent appearance.

-• Fish should have no brown spots, which are an indication of the beginning of decay.
+• The fish should have no brown spots, which indicate the beginning of decay.

-• Generally, the fish should give the appearance that it’s still alive’…minus the wiggling, of course.
+• Generally, the fish should appear as though it is still alive—minus the wiggling, of course.

-• Oysters, clams, and mussels (the mollusk family) should be purchased while alive and should never be stored in a sealed plastic bag as they must breathe until they are ready for cooking.
+• Oysters, clams, and mussels (the mollusk family) should be purchased alive and should never be stored in a sealed plastic bag, as they must breathe until they are ready for cooking.

 Favorite Fish

-What seafood you’’ve developed a love for may depend on where you live.
-Residents of Maine, Nova Scotia, and other Atlantic Ocean locales love lobster.
-People in the Pacific Northwest have a penchant for salmon and halibut.
+What seafood you develop a love for may depend on where you live.
+Residents of Maine, Nova Scotia, and other Atlantic Ocean locales love lobster, while people in the Pacific Northwest have a penchant for salmon and halibut.

-Some fish are not available in certain parts of the world while others are plentiful.
-Choosing what kind of seafood you’ll eat might also depend upon the recipe you wish to prepare.
+Some fish aren’t available in certain parts of the world, while others are plentiful.
+Choosing what kind of seafood you’ll eat might also depend on the recipe you wish to prepare.

-Some of the most popular types of fish in North American include cod, tuna, shrimp, halibut, catfish, trout (rainbow or brook varieties), salmon, mahi mahi, flounder, red snapper, tilapia, and scallops.
+Some of the most popular types of fish in North America include cod, tuna, shrimp, halibut, catfish, rainbow trout, salmon, mahi mahi, flounder, red snapper, tilapia, and scallops.

-If you’re searching for a mild fish, consider cod, tilapia, red snapper, flounder, rainbow trout, shrimp, scallops, or halibut for your recipes.
-Salmon, mahi mahi, swordfish, and tuna are among the most hearty and meaty fish, with a much stronger taste than the aforementioned varieties.
+If you’re looking for a mild fish, consider cod, tilapia, red snapper, flounder, rainbow trout, shrimp, scallops, or halibut for your recipes.
+Salmon, mahi mahi, swordfish, and tuna are heartier, meaty fish with a stronger taste compared to the others.

-Many of these fish can be substituted for one another if you’re unable to find a specific type called for in a recipe.
-For example, flounder might replace cod or tuna can be used instead of salmon.
+Many of these fish can be substituted for one another if you can’t find a specific type called for in a recipe.
+For example, flounder can replace cod, or tuna can be used instead of salmon.

 Health Benefits of Fish

-Consumers should be aware, however, of fish that have been placed on the list of ‘dangerous’” varieties, very possibly contaminated with mercury or PCBs.
+Consumers should be aware, however, of fish that have been placed on the list of “dangerous” varieties, possibly contaminated with mercury or PCBs.
 For example, bluefish, marlin, and Atlantic salmon currently appear on that list.
-Consult http://www.edf.org/ for a list of the ‘“eco-worst’” seafood.
+Consult https://www.edf.org/ for a list of the “eco-worst” seafood.

 Share: